-Student retention increases 8% with parent engagement
+Student retention 8% higher with parent engagement

 Additionally, the data showed that the impact of parent engagement on retention is highest for students of color.